VisuLogic-Benchmark/VisuLogic-Eval/README.md

 ![pipeline of response filter](assets/response_extract.png) VisuLogic evaluates model accuracy by combining boxed, predefined, and LLM-based extraction methods to produce a single choice (a/b/c/d), then compares it with the ground-truth label to determine correctness.

-## 📦Training
+## 📦 Training

-Please refer to [VisuLogic-Eval](https://github.com/VisuLogic-Benchmark/VisuLogic-Train.git) for training codes.
+Please refer to [VisuLogic-Train](https://github.com/VisuLogic-Benchmark/VisuLogic-Train.git) for training codes.

 ## 📩 Contact
 - Jiahao Wang: wjhwdscience@stu.xjtu.edu.cn